 Where to Stay in Yangon

-I stayed in the Golden Star Guest House in Yangon but it doesn’t look like it exists anymore.
-Since I visited in 2015, there are so many great new hotels that have opened in the Yangon, including the five star Yangon Excelsior which is pure luxury with its high design and spa and pool on site.
+I stayed in the Golden Star Guest House in Yangon but it doesn’t exist anymore.
+Since I visited in 2015, there are so many great new hotels that have opened in the Yangon, including the five-star Yangon Excelsior which is pure luxury with its high design and spa and pool on site.

-For a more budget hotel option, try Hotel Balmi, a cute and colorful hotel with affordable rooms and a great city centre location.
+For a more budget hotel option, try Hotel Balmi, a cute and colorful hotel with affordable rooms and a great city center location.

-There are also a number of highly rated hostels that have popped up in Yangon since I visited, and staying in a hostel is great to cut costs and meet other travelers.
+There are also several highly rated hostels that have popped up in Yangon since I visited, and staying in a hostel is great to cut costs and meet other travelers.

-One of the most highly rated hostels in Yangon is BaobaBed Hostel Chinatown, which is a boutique hostel that has dorms and private rooms and is right on the river.
-Scott @31st Street is another hostel that has fantastic ratings, a great location in the city centre, and modern amenities.
+One of the most highly rated hostels in Yangon is HOOD Hostel which has dorms and private rooms and is centrally located.
+All the rooms have air-conditioning and it is in a refurbished colonial building.

 Safety Wing also allows you to sign up when you are already traveling, unlike a lot of other travel insurance providers.